TkTech/dotfiles/README.md

 ## Why is this public?

 Honestly?
 Public repos get unlimited Github Action runtime.
+This repo is an attempt at drastically simplifying and re-doing my 5 year old dotfiles with far less requirements.
+The goal is to ensure it will "just work" on any UNIX-y with bash, git, and python.

 [dotbot]: https://github.com/anishathalye/dotbot
 [dracula]: https://github.com/dracula/dracula-theme